Priyanshu501/Wealth_Management_for_Mutual_Funds/README.md

-# HachHive Submission
+# HackHive Submission
 Welcome to our HackHive submission repository!
-This repository contains the code and documentaion for our project developed during the HachHive hackathon.
+This repository contains the code and documentaion for our project developed during the HackHive hackathon.

 Checkout Working Project here: [View Project](https://wealthmanagementinsightsformutualfunds-hg9rngmjppnpefprxwnvh3.streamlit.app/)